ChAJ07/ChAJ07/README.md

-- 👋 Hi, I’m @ChAJ07
+- 👋 Hi, I’m AJ
 - 👀 I’m interested in ...
-Android
-- 🌱 I’m currently learning various disciplines
+Androi
 - 💞️ I’m looking to collaborate on Feedback or Bug hunting

 That's all.
 I'm new here,